vsouza/awesome-ios/README.md

 * [EZYGradientView](https://github.com/shashankpali/EZYGradientView) - Create gradients and blur gradients without a single line of code :large_orange_diamond:
 * [DistancePicker](https://github.com/qmathe/DistancePicker) - Custom control to select a distance with a pan gesture, written in Swift. :large_orange_diamond:
 * [OAStackView](https://github.com/oarrabi/OAStackView) - OAStackView tries to port back the stackview to iOS 7+.
 OAStackView aims at replicating all the features in UIStackView.
+* [StyleKit](https://github.com/146BC/StyleKit) - StyleKit is a microframework that enables you to style your applications using a simple JSON file.
+Behind the scenes, StyleKit uses UIAppearance and some selector magic to apply the styles.
+You can also customize the parser for greater flexibility. :large_orange_diamond:

 ##### Activity Indicator